What is a Capstone Project?

 What is the capstone project schedule?

-The Capstone course runs from early-September to early-December with a showcase in Mid-December.
+The Capstone course runs from Early-January to Early-April with a showcase in Mid-April.

 Key milestones typically include: